 Sweden’s snowy winters are warmed with hearty casseroles such as Jansson’s Temptation (named after an opera singer).
 This holiday favourite includes potatoes, cream, breadcrumbs, and herring (a Scandinavian fish delicacy).
 For dessert, be sure to purchase saffron buns from a local bakery.

 If sand and palms are preferred to snow and pine trees, then Mexico will brighten your holiday season and menu.
 In port stops such as Cozumel, you’ll have the chance to start an early celebration.
 Posadas is a nine-day fiesta that leads up to Christmas, and one of its most delightful dishes is Romeritos with Mole.
-Just imagine a pancake made with prawn and egg whites, then filed with a dark chocolate sauce (mole) and romerito, a local green plant.
+Just imagine a pancake made with shrimp and egg whites, then filed with a dark chocolate sauce (mole) and romerito, a local green plant.
 A most recommended surprise stocking stuffer for your family: Mexican chocolate, especially when it is mixed with orange or chili peppers.

 Surely if you've embarked on a European cruise, you've come to feast your way through every country.
 When visiting Italy, no worries if fried eel isn't your thing.
 On New Year's Eve, the custom is to gather with family and friends for a tremendous meal, which includes a big serving of lentils.
 It seems the beans are thought to symbolize prosperity.
 Surely you could leave a little extra room in your belly for a serving!